OpenMeasurement/virtual_ID_research/README.md

 # Cross Media Virtual ID Research

 A majority of free content across the internet and televsion is fueled by advertising revenues.
 The underpining of the advertising and media industries are reliant on having an indepdent auditing and measurement layer to let the advertiser and media owner know when their services have been rendered.
-Today the industry standard tools for measurement are usually are designed where increased accuracy or sophistication in methodology often comes with a negative trade off for consumer privacy or security risk of leaking consumer private data.
+Today the industry standard tools for measurement are usually designed where increased accuracy or sophistication in methodology often comes with a negative trade off for consumer privacy or security risk of leaking private data.
 We envision a world where this doesn't have to be the case - a world where privacy, security, multi-owner governance are incorporated into the fabric of the codebase of measurement and identity.
 We believe consumer privacy can be first while ensuring the industry doesn't need to retract on its advancements to threaten indepedent free distribution of information and the advertiser's desire to connect with its target audience in a smarter and more personalized way.

-This repository currently containes the initial R&D of the VideoAmp data science team on one key concept on this journey of reinventing privacy from the ground up; Virtual ID (VID) assignment to impressions/events table.
+This repository currently containes the initial R&D of VideoAmp's data science team on one key concept on this journey toward reinventing privacy from the ground up; Virtual ID (VID) assignment to impressions/events.
 The VID assignment is a set of algorithms, initially suggested in the paper [Virtual People: Actionable Reach Modeling](https://research.google/pubs/pub48387/).
-We are going to be initially focused on getting linear TV household data into this model in an accurate way, then finding a way to make this person level and combining it with person level digital data for a true cross-media measurement methodology of household level TV ad exposure and person level digital ad exposure in a unduplicated fashion.
+We are going to be initially focused on getting linear TV household data into this model in an accurate way, then extend the household level TV data to the person level and combine it with person level digital data for a true cross-media measurement methodology of household level TV ad exposure and person level digital ad exposure in a unduplicated fashion.

 ## Code Structure
 We assume the existance of the following two tables.
 The `df_impressions` table containing the impressions/events and the `df_census` table